-The smoldering wood shouldn’t produce smoke after 7 hours, or at least, there should barely be any visible.
+The smoldering wood shouldn’t produce smoke after 7 hours, or there should barely be any visible at least.
 Once you’ve reached that point, leave your covered coal pit alone for at least 24 to 48 hours to cool it down.
-Doing this makes sure the live coals die off, your charcoal cools, and that no crazy combustion happens when you take that lid off.
+Doing this makes sure the live coals die off, your homemade charcoal cools, and that no crazy combustion happens when you take that lid off.

 Step 7: Check on your charcoal

-You can take out the charcoal you've created and get another batch going if you need or want more.
+You can take out your DIY charcoal and get another batch going if you need or want more.

 Step 8: Store your charcoal properly

-The last and final step of the charcoal making process is proper storage.
-Ensure your storage space is free of dew or moisture; you want it to be as dry as possible.
-Water doesn’t exactly damage the charcoal but ensuring that it’s dry gives it a better re-igniting chance.
+The last and final step of making charcoal is proper storage.
+Ensure your storage space is free of dew or moisture—you want it to be as dry as possible.
+Water doesn’t exactly damage the charcoal but ensuring that it’s dry gives it a better chance of re-igniting.

-If you’re planning to use your charcoal pit again, make sure you cover it adequately, so no one falls in.
+If you’re planning to use your charcoal pit again, cover it adequately so that no one falls in.
 Or turn it into a booby trap for those pesky trespassers.

-If you’re on the move, make sure you fill your pit up with dirt or fill it with water to make sure no stray smolders accidentally start a fire.
+If you’re on the move, fill your pit up with dirt or fill it with water to make sure no stray smolders accidentally start a fire.

-It’s gonna take a bit of your time to learn how to make charcoal and create it, but once you get the hang of it, things get easier.
-Once you have a supply of charcoal, you’ll be able to cook anywhere, anytime, and you’ll never have to rely on a gas stove or an electric one again, too, along with all the other great benefits that charcoal has.
+It’s gonna take a bit of your time to learn how to make charcoal, but things get easier once you get the hang of it.
+With a supply of charcoal, you’ll be able to cook anywhere, anytime, and you’ll never have to rely on a gas stove or an electric one again, too, along with all the other great benefits that charcoal has.

 Have you tried making charcoal?
 Let us know how it went in the comments section below!